 When you are experiencing difficult times with your loved ones, it is important to have someone you can trust on your team.
-Born in Texas and raised in Birmingham, Alabama, I am a TN Board Certified Juvenile Law-Child Welfare Specialist and have worked in child welfare for 12 years.
-After working for 7 years with the Department of Children's Services in Southeast Tennessee, I have opened my law practice to help individuals navigate the court system, which can be very confusing.
+A true Southerner raised in Birmingham, Alabama, I am a Child Welfare law specialist certified by the NACC and have worked in child welfare for 12 years.
+After working for 7 years with the Department of Children's Services in Southeast Tennessee, I opened my law practice to help individuals navigate the court system, which can be very confusing.

 I am very aware of the fact that when children are involved in prolonged custody battles, it is easy for them to become victims.
 Even though I will do everything I can to negotiate the best settlement for you, I will take your case to trial if the situation warrants it.
 I will zealously advocate your position in court and offer you personalized guidance and counseling every step of the way.

 Families really need to be encouraged to work together for the best interests of the child.
 I want to help families heal so they can work together and keep children out of the court system.

 Some of my community experience includes sitting on the advisory board for SETLAW, the Southeast Tennessee Lawyer's Association for Women, and membership in the Chattanooga Women's Leadership Institute.
 When I am not working, I love movies, music, yoga, hiking, and travel.

 Protect Your Family

 What do I do if I am being investigated by DCS?
 Being investigated by DCS is a very intrusive and serious matter.
 It is common for people to make abuse reports when they are going through custody battles or divorce.
 If you are being investigated by DCS, I will represent you throughout the investigation and make sure all of your rights are protected.
 If you get indicated for abuse or neglect, I can help you fight that as well.
 I have more information on DCS investigations under my Practice Areas page on this website.